connect-official/.github/profile/README.md

   &nbsp;<br>
   &nbsp;<br>
     This is the Project Connect. <br>
-    We have made it our mission to develop quality software without advertising or tracking.
+    The mission of Connect is to research and explore future oriented ideas.<br>
-    The goal is to develop programmes that do not yet exist in this form.
+    Our goal is to conduct research in a variety of fields in physics and IT.
     </p>

   </div>